observablehq/inputs/README.md

 ## Installing

-In the future, these components will be incorporated into the [Observable standard library](https://github.com/observablehq/stdlib) and available in notebooks by default; to use on Observable now:
+In the near future, these components will be incorporated into the [Observable standard library](https://github.com/observablehq/stdlib) and available in notebooks by default.
+To use on Observable now:

 ```js
 import {Radio, Range, Select, Table} from "@observablehq/inputs"